 At Tempe St. Luke’s Hospital, Jenny helped to develop and manage a pastoral care fund to provide respite care for homeless patients discharged to the streets, and a voucher program to provide required prescribed medications for indigent and/or homeless patients who need medicine upon discharge, and free mammograms for the underinsured, uninsured and undocumented.

-A graduate of Arizona State University with a degree in Justice Studies and Social Inquiry/Religious Studies, and of Fuller Theological Seminary (M.A.T.), Jenny, whose career has been in public affairs and community service, also served our state in the late 80’s as an Arizona State Representative.
+A graduate of Arizona State University with a degree in Justice Studies and Social Inquiry/Religious Studies, and of Fuller Theological Seminary (M.A.T.), Jenny, whose career has been in public affairs and community service, also served our state during the 1980’s as an Arizona State Representative.
 She sponsored and codified legislation to revise Arizona’s State Energy Policy, to authorize an industrial tax credit for child and adult daycare, to mandate use of clean fuels, to create corrections programs of home arrest and youthful offender program, and to rewrite the state’s energy policy, as well as to authorize ground water recharge.
 During her terms in the 1980’s, she also personally authored and codified a fallen firefighter survivor benefit law, a child labor law, a Native American rights law, co-primed our Martin Luther King, Jr. holiday mandate, and scribed and codified a law toward parental consent.

 Jenny also had also served her city as a Tempe City Board Member from 1984 through 2008, a member of the City of Tempe Industrial Development Authority Board, a mayoral appointment.
-She is a five- decades-long volunteer and Board Member of the Tempe Community Action Agency; served The Military Academy Selection Committee (A Congressional Appointment), 1988-1992; Member – Tempe Leadership’s Founding Council, 1986; served as president, vice president and secretary of Tempe St. Luke’s Hospital Auxiliary Board; Board Member emeritus of the Tempe Community Council; the Tempe Salvation Army; the Arizona Firefighters & Emergency Paramedics Memorial Commission; trustee emeritus of Life Pacific College; Board Member of New Course: Engaging Women to Reduce Poverty and Environmental Degradation; President, Vice-President of advisory board of Compadre High School (Tempe Union High School District’s Alternative School).
+She is a five- decades-long volunteer and Board Member of the Tempe Community Action Agency; served The Military Academy Selection Committee (A Congressional Appointment), 1988-1992; Member – Tempe Leadership’s Founding Council, 1986; served as president, vice president and secretary of Tempe St. Luke’s Hospital Auxiliary Board; Board Member emeritus of the Tempe Community Council; the Tempe Salvation Army; the Arizona Firefighters & Emergency Paramedics Governor’s Memorial Commission; trustee emeritus of Life Pacific College; Board Member of New Course: Engaging Women to Reduce Poverty and Environmental Degradation; President, Vice-President of advisory board of Compadre High School (Tempe Union High School District’s Alternative School).

 A Few Listed Awards: